-It’s already a major task to catch all the Pokémon in Pokémon Scarlet and Violet, or any of the games for that matter, but GameFreak introduced another factor completionists will need to account for starting in Generation 2 , and it affects Shiny Pokémon.
-These are a very rare form of Pokémon that feature alternate colors of their regular, non-shiny forms.
+It’s already a major task to catch all the Pokémon in Pokémon Scarlet and Violet, or any of the games for that matter, but GameFreak introduced another factor completionists will need to account for starting in Generation 2, that being shiny Pokémon.
+These are very rare forms of Pokémon that feature alternate colors of their regular, non-shiny forms.
 They never have any numerical or mechanical differences from their regular versions and are only differentiated based on their color and rarity.

 Shiny hunting has been around since shiny Pokémon were introduced, but the methods and odds of encountering them always change from game to game.
-They make a return in Scarlet and Violet, but the open-world format has made hunting them slightly different.
+They are still present in Scarlet and Violet, but the open-world format has made hunting them slightly different.
 If you want to know how to get the best odds of finding these rare Pokémon, here’s everything you need to know about shiny hunting.

 Aside from seeing one with your own eyes, you will never be informed of the location or existence of a shiny as was the case in Pokémon Legends: Arceus.
 You’ll have to rely on your own observations to notice and catch it yourself.
 If you do spot a shiny, make sure you save before attempting to catch it.
 If something goes wrong and you lose, accidentally knock it out, or it flees, reloading your save will let you have another attempt at catching it.

 You don’t need to worry about using the Let’s Go mechanic where you let a Pokémon roam around and battle things on its own, either.
 Mercifully Scarlet and Violet won’t let a Pokémon auto-battle a shiny.
 In fact, this can be a handy way to tell if a Pokémon is shiny since your Pokémon will refuse to battle it.